kiddiRU/Verk1_H1/designDocument/sketch.md

 - Input results
 - Add teams to tournament: need to be >= 16
 - Edit times in tournament: delay or cancel
-- Create clubs and edit
+- Create / edit clubs
 - Chooses who wins in each round -- If there are odd teams the organizer chooses who sits by that round

 #### Team captains